Liability of directors and supervisory officers

 - Entering into transactions that significantly exceed the financial strength of your company, for example, irresponsible joint and several liability claims;

-- Taking unnecessary major financial risks;
+- Taking unnecessary large financial risks;

 - Failure to meet legal requirements, for example, not registering the company in the Commercial Register of the Chamber of Commerce or not having the association’s articles of association recorded in a notarial deed;